tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

 .. tip:: **To add a new vector brush:**

-    1. Create a PLI level with OpenToonz.
+    1. Create a PLI level with Tahoma.

     2. Save it in the folder ``Projectroot\library\vector brushes`` (see  :ref:`Setting up Projects <setting_up_projects>`  ).